kardinal-eros/vegsoup-standards/austrian standard list 2008/README.md

 Concerning vascular plants we stick to the species concept of Fischer et al. (2008).
 Currently the list contains all vascular plant taxa known to occur in Upper Austria based on the checklist of Hohla et al. (2009), plus several species from the remaining states of Austria (mainly Salzburg, Tyrol, and Lower Austria).
-The taxonomy of lichens follow of Türk & Hafellner (2010).
+The taxonomy of lichens follows Türk & Hafellner (2010).
 Byrophytes are treated according to the [Checklist of Austrian Bryophytes](http://131.130.59.133/projekte/moose/) (Köckinger et. al.).
 The species concept for taxa of any group that do not occur in Austria follows the [ThePlantList](http://www.theplantlist.org).
 If present, we use the subspecific rank of a species regardless if this taxon is monospecific for Austria (cp.
 Jansen and Dengler, 2010).